 Before we begin, we need to understand WHY mice like being in your garage.
-This knowledge will be key to understanding how to keep mice out of the garage!
+This knowledge will be vital to understanding how to keep mice out of the garage!
 Prevention is better than a cure.

 You probably don’t want to hear this, but your garage is a perfect nesting place for mice.

-It is warm(ish), there are plenty of items around to use for a mouse nest, and it offers protection for the nest and the mice pups.
+It is warm(ish), has plenty of items for a mouse nest, and offers protection for the nest and the mice pups.

-Many people store food in a garage, which is fine… if it is stored correctly!
+Many people store food in a garage, which is fine if stored correctly!

-Mice can chew through tons of items, so it is no good trying to store food in a cardboard box, for instance.
+Mice can chew through tons of items, so it is no good to store food in a cardboard box, for instance.

-If I store food in my garage, I will store it in strong metal containers of round glass containers.
+If I store food in my garage, I will store it in strong metal and round glass containers.
 This is also true for pet and bird food!

 I mentioned it briefly above, but mice need protection.
 They are tiny, and tons of animals are after them.
 Out in the wild, a mouse has many predators, such as cats, owls, foxes, and snakes.

 To sleep well, mice need to know they are in a place where they are protected, such as a garage.